 A hub of culture, history and natural beauty, there’s much more to Edinburgh than the famous Fringe festival.
-The Scottish capital is renowned for its many other festivals, stylish shopping arcades, historical monuments, stunning art galleries and lush green spaces – giving you plenty to cram into a visit.
+The Scottish capital is renowned for its stylish shopping arcades, historical monuments, stunning art galleries and lush green spaces – giving you plenty to cram into a visit.
 Check out hilarious comedy acts throughout the year, sample a few drams of whisky or scare yourself silly on a haunted tour as you discover the city’s secrets.
 As the place that provided much of J.K Rowling’s inspiration for Harry Potter, Edinburgh can also act as a gateway to the music hub of Glasgow, to the Highlands and to the beautiful coasts of Scotland beyond.

 When it comes to accommodation, Edinburgh is awash with chic hotels, cosy B&Bs and modern hostels to choose from - take a look at VisitScotland to discover all the options.

 Start your tour of the Scottish capital by visiting its most imposing structure, Edinburgh Castle.
 Perched high on a rocky crag in the heart of the city, it stands proudly as one of the oldest fortified locations in Europe.
 Throughout history the site has served as a royal residence, military garrison, prison and fortress, meaning you can walk in the footsteps of kings and queens, soldiers and spies as you set foot across its cobbles.
 The castle houses the National War Museum and the Scottish National War Memorial, as well as military artefacts including the Mon Meg siege gun.
 For stunning views out over the city, be sure to visit the Half Moon Battery that overlooks the main entrance.